 Here are the most important criteria to weigh when deciding which device is right for your specific board game cards printing needs:

-Arguably the most significant consideration is print quality and resolution.
+This is arguably the most significant consideration.
 For sharp, vibrant graphics and text, you’ll want to aim for at least 600 x 600 dpi.
 1200 dpi is even better for capturing fine detail.

-Keep in mind print quality depends largely on the quality of the printer itself —as opposed to ink or specific media.
-In other words, a lower-end consumer printer will never achieve the same results as a professional photo printer, regardless of paper stock used.
+Keep in mind that print quality depends largely on the quality of the printer itself—as opposed to ink or specific media.
+A lower-end consumer printer will never achieve the same results as a professional photo printer, regardless of the paper stock used.

 Printer Size Format